Using Extract Kits

 First Time Brewing With Extract

-Malt extract (both pre-hopped and un-hopped) are all about making good beer as simply and easily as possible.
+Malt extracts (both pre-hopped and un-hopped) are all about making good beer as simply and easily as possible.
 It is our goal to assist you get the best finished product possible.
 First we will start with the basics of working with extract kits found at most homebrew shops.
 They are basically concentrated, unfermented beer.
 Next we will move to an extract only beer that you will need to add hops to for the boil.
 Finally we will introduce some terms most brewers should familiarize themselves with to talk the homebrew lingo.

 First Time Homebrewer Equipment Requirements